All Delft based MSc programmes, as well as the Sanitation programme, have started on Monday 2 November 2020.

 When do I have to make a reservation for accommodation?

 IHE Delft offers student accommodation in cooperation with housing agency DUWO.
 This accommodation can only be arranged via the IHE Delft social cultural office.
 You will receive the accommodation manual with further instructions from the fellowship and admission office after you have received final confirmation of your registration (have paid the fees/confirmation of scholarship).
-You are requested to make a reservation from that moment onwards.
+Upon receipt of your flight details, you will be requested to make a reservation.

 My arrival date is still uncertain, as I am not sure when I will get my visa or can make flight reservation.
 From which date onwards do I need to make reservation for accommodation?